sem-geologist/FIB-data-cleaner/README.md

 It uses `Hyperspy` to load and save data (input/output).
 The stack of images should be constructed before with Hyperspy (or ImageJ, or some SEM OEM software gives prestacked TIFF, which can be loaded directly).
 This tool provides posibilities to:
-* do simple lossles pixel-shift (`nupy.roll`) based alignment of slices
+* do simple lossless pixel-shift (`nupy.roll`) based alignment of slices
 * correct pathological "skewed"-charging effect with affine transformation
-* affine transformation can be defined by 3x3 matrix, or using 3 draggable pivot points
+* affine transformation can be defined by 3x3 matrix, or using a 3 draggable pivot points
 * can lock a single slice, make it semi-transparent and compare with other slices
 * can shift single or more selectable amount of slices simultaniously.
-* shows the views in (x,y) (y,z) and (x,z) perpendicular plains of dataset.
+* shows the views in (x,y) (y,z) and (x,z) perpendicular plainar views of the dataset.
 All views are updated after any slice shift or transformation.
-* shift instrucitons and affine transformation matric'es can be saved and loadedand applied to initial dataset from simple json file, this way the raw data can be left unmodified.
-Albeit saving the modified (shifted/cropped/transformed) dataset as a new file will reset shift and transformation instructions and any new shift and/or transformation definitions should be applied no more to the raw/initial dataset.
+* shift instrucitons and affine transformation matric'es can be saved and loaded and applied to the initial dataset from simple json file.
+This way the raw data can be left unmodified.
+Albeit saving the modified (shifted/cropped/transformed) dataset as a new file will reset shift and transformation instructions and any new shift and/or transformation definitions should be applied no more to the raw/initial dataset but to such new modified copy of the data.
 * has built-in simple normalisation (normalizes intensities to the ROI selected at x , y, to all z)

 ### Requirements